top of page

 Programs & Projects

-Through projects & program the Mitakoodi Elders Council aim to enhance the social, emotional, wellbeing and culture of the Mitakoodi peoples and Aboriginal community of Cloncurry.
-MEC projects & programs are funded through partnerships, sponsorships, donations and grant funding.
+Through projects & program the Mitakoodi Elders Council aim to enhance the social, emotional, wellbeing and culture of the Mitakoodi peoples and Indigenous community and broader community of Cloncurry.

 Certificates